cgyarvin/urbit/doc/book/3-syntax.markdown

 To pronounce a rune, concatenate the glyph names, stressing the first syllable and softening the second vowel into a "schwa."
 Hence, to say `~.`, say "sigdot."
 To say `|=`, say "bartis."
+Which has an inevitable tendency to turn into "barts" - a sin to be encouraged.
+In any language actually spoken by actual humans, laziness soon rounds off any rough edges.

 So if we had to read the above decrement, omitting the spaces (which only a real purist would pronounce), we'd say: "luslus dec sigfas cen dec bartis a tis pat sigbar soq dec soq ketcab pat wutgal tis pel zero a per tislus b tis pat barhep wutcol tis pel a lus pel b per per b buc pel b lus pel b per per."
 The authorities would then arrive, and drag us out in a big net.
+Definitely don't do this at the airport.

 Geeks being solitary by nature, opportunities for reading code aloud are limited.
 But studies by actual scientists have shown